Feedback is an effective and essential way of developing and achieving your mission.

 Allow Anonymous Feedback

-To elicit candid and honest responses, you could enable the option to submit feedback anonymously through your surveys, forms, and website.
-Customers, members, clients, and staff could feel more confident when given the option to remain anonymous since it would eliminate any possible repercussions or direct confrontation.
+To elicit candid and honest responses, you could enable the option to submit feedback anonymously.
+This can be done through your surveys, forms, and website.
+Customers, members, clients, and staff could feel more confident when given the option to remain anonymous.
+It may eliminate any possible repercussions or direct confrontation.

 Weekly or Monthly Survey Questions